 |by Kaeli Conforti||Historical Travel, Literary Travel, Music and Dancing, Pop Culture and Travel, Trip Ideas, Family Travel, Girlfriend Getaways, Senior, Solo, Women's Travel||0|

 Sunday, Feb.
 9th, 2014, marked the 50th anniversary of the Beatles' legendary appearance on The Ed Sullivan Show, a moment that CBS commemorated with a night of performances by Paul McCartney, Ringo Starr, Stevie Wonder Maroon 5, Katy Perry, Brad Paisley, Keith Urban, John Mayer, and special appearances by widows and family members of John Lennon and George Harrison.
-If you're a die-hard Beatles fan or just becoming aware of the musical genius that is the Beatles, we've got six places every Beatles fan should visit, whether you're planning a trip to London, a pilgrimage to Liverpool, or happen to be in the New York City area.
+If you're a die-hard Beatles fan or just becoming aware of the musical genius that is the Beatles, we've got five places every Beatles fan should visit, whether you're planning a trip to London, a pilgrimage to Liverpool, or happen to be in the New York City area.

 The British Library